Tooth extraction: When saving the tooth may not be the right move

 If you are nervous, you are not alone.
 Many people find dental visits stressful, so we have methods of making it easier for our patients.

 We can offer conscious sedation using nitrous oxide (happy gas) to manage anxiety.
-For some patients this really helps the procedure to be much more relaxed.
-For patients who are genuinely phobic, we can discuss twilight sedation or general anaesthetic, however the vast majority of patients do not require these for routine extractions.
+For some patients, this really helps the procedure to be much more relaxed.
+For patients who are genuinely phobic, we can discuss twilight sedation or general anaesthetic, the vast majority of patients do not require these for routine extractions.

 What happens to the space left behind?